kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes </h1>
-<h3 align="left">Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for UI/UX Design.
+Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for UI/UX Design.
 Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS, Bulma, MaterialUI), JavaScript, Vue.js, React.js & GSAP.
-Interested into Web Design and Visual Design.</h3>
+Interested into Web Design and Visual Design.

 - :mortar_board: BSc/MSc **Computer Science & Engineering @ University of Patras**